-Here, you get an option of applying email template background image to entire email as well as table cells; and you can generate a code for both scenarios.
+Here, you get an option of applying email template colorful backgrounds to entire email as well as table cells; and you can generate a code for both scenarios.

 The only issue that might arise is the size of the image.
 In case Outlook 2000 and above considers your image to be too big (size or dimensions), it might crash.
-So before you send out an email, it is very important that you check whether your images are sized correctly, Also, test your email in live copy of Outlook.
+So before you go for html email background image, it is very important that you check whether your images are sized correctly, Also, test your email in live copy of Outlook.

 To be on the safer side, it’s always good to have an ALT text for your images.
 Include the dimensions of your image – the width and height of your email image gives your ALT text a display container when images are disabled.
 If you do not mention the dimensions, some email clients collapse that area and off goes your ALT text too.

 Another option that can be considered in case the image doesn’t open in emails is to set a background color as a fallback.
 This will ensure that, even if the background image doesn’t show, the content of your email is readable against the fallback color.

 Let’s take a look at some interesting emails with awesome background images that grab eyeballs.